anhuikylin/testpackage/README.md

 # testpackage
 A useful R package
-You need to contact this mailbox to use it. email:fyliangfei@163.com
+You need to contact this mailbox to use it.<br/>
+email:fyliangfei@163.com
 ## How to use it
 ```r